-If you are a landlord, the easiest way for you to make sure that you are meeting the necessary requirements, is to book an annual gas safety check for all relevant appliances, by a Gas Safe registered engineer.
-At the end of this check, you will receive a Landlord Gas Safety Certificate (Sometimes referred to as a CP12 certificate), which lets any potential tenants know that you are fulfilling your legal obligation for gas safety in that property.
+If you are a landlord, the easiest way for you to make sure that you are meeting the necessary requirements is to book an annual gas safety check by a Gas Safe registered engineer.
+At the end of the gas safety check, you will receive a Landlord Gas Safety Certificate, which lets any potential tenants know that you are fulfilling your legal obligation for gas safety in that property.

 If a landlord fails to meet the legal requirements for gas safety, they are liable for severe penalties and criminal prosecution.
-If a tenant is harmed due to a failure on the landlord's part to secure proper gas safety checks then criminal court can impose unlimited fines, while if a death occurs as a result of negligence through gas safety, the landlord can be changed with manslaughter.
-A majority of insurance providers also stipulate that if there is not a current gas safety certificate for a rental property, then any insurance policy that you hold for the property will be considered invalid.
-For these reasons it is very important to make sure that you hold a current gas safety certificate for all of your rental properties.
+If a tenant is harmed due to a failure on the landlord's part to secure proper gas safety checks then a criminal court can impose unlimited fines, while if a death occurs as a result of negligence through gas safety, the landlord can be charged with manslaughter.
+A majority of insurance providers also stipulate that if there is not a current landlord gas safety certificate for a rental property, then any insurance policy that you hold for the property will be considered invalid.
+For these reasons it is important to make sure that you hold a current Gas Safety Certificate for all of your rental properties.

 A gas safety inspection should always be carried out by a Gas Safe registered engineer.
 The check will take around one hour, during this time the engineer will: